sophgo/tpu-mlir/docs/quick_start/source_en/01_introduction.rst

 https://github.com/onnx/tutorials.

 To convert a model, firstly you need to execute it in the specified docker.
-With the required environment, conversion work can be done in two steps, converting the original model to mlir file by ``model_transform.py`` and converting the mlir file to bmodel by ``model_deploy.py``.
+With the required environment, conversion work can be done in two steps, converting the original model to mlir file by ``model_transform.py`` and converting the mlir file to bmodel/cvimodel by ``model_deploy.py``.
 To obtain an INT8 model, you need to call ``run_calibration.py`` to generate a quantization table and pass it to ``model_deploy.py``.
 This article mainly introduces the process of this model conversion.